ActualMandM/Pacaea/README.md

 Afterwards, the compiled file will be in `bin/bin/Main.exe`.

 ## Usage
 Set up a data folder next to `Main.exe` then run the executable.
-The packer will generate a arc.json and arc.pack.
+The packer will generate `arc.json` and `arc.pack`.